Anticipating Needs and Other Mind-Reading Tricks

 What Training Do You Need to Be in Total Control of Your Work?

 Another aspect of being accountable and in control of your work is realizing that you might need help to make each task successful.
 This is why you must ask for training, and your organization takes your request seriously.
 When you’re accountable, you know that other people within your organization depend on the results of your work, so without training, how can you perform to the best of your abilities?
+Anticipating needs and other mind-reading tricks keep your Executive one step ahead.

 Last but Not Least